johan/mindfulness/README.md

   My goal is not to use a relationship to gratify my ego but to dispossess myself of ego to gratify the relationship.
   Also, I respect the bounradies of others' relationships.

+* I want my sexual style to adhere to the same standards of integrity and loving-kindness that apply in all areas of my life.
+  More and more,
+  my sexuality expresses love,
+  passion, and joyful playfulness.
+  I remain committed
+  to a responsible adult style
+  of relating and enjoying.